 CCE was founded as an off-shoot of the San Diego Energy District, a non-profit founded in 2011 to advance the development of Community Choice Energy in the San Diego area.CCE was created in late 2019 as a separate organization in order to function as an intervenor before the California Public Utilities Commission.

 To substantively contribute to achieving this critically important goal, CCE’s mission is focused on accelerating sustainable local energy production and storage.

-Through two grants from San Diego County, CCE is working to identify incentives that will motivate replacement of gas hot water heaters in rental properties throughout the county.
-This is being done to support critical goals identified in San Diego’s Regional Decarbonization Framework.
+In 2022 CCE investigated ways to motivate replacement of gas hot water heaters in rental properties throughout the county.
+This was done to support critical goals identified in San Diego’s Regional Decarbonization Framework.
 The final report delivered to the County is available here.

-CCE is also growing its internship program for students and graduates of our local universities.Additionally, CCE engages the services of volunteers who care about our environment and the kinds of things we do.
+CCE work is enabled in large part through an on-going university student internship program begun in 2020, and through the support of volunteers who care about our environment and the kinds of things we do.

 * Vehicle-to-everything: solutions for using energy stored in electric vehicle batteries to charge things such as homes (V2H) and other buildings (V2B), infrastructure (V2I) and devices (V2D), and so on.